MononoKuma/WD-Hands_On_2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.
+Description of the project in detail.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- The project is a multipage compilation of designs requiring the creation of 5 hero pages, 5 static card styles, and 5 animated card styles using HTML, CSS, and JavaScript.
+The purpose is to test knowledge acquired from past lessons in class.
+Key components include multiple pages and animations.
+CSS will be used for both design and animations, while JavaScript will be used specifically for creating animations.
+The project aims to challenge and enhance design and coding skills.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
-- Transactional
+- Animations

 ### Technology
 <!-- TODO: List of Technology Used -->